marisombra-dev/ContextForge/README.md

 **What we need**

-- Python/Node developers comfortable with LLM API integration
+- Python developers comfortable with LLM API integration
 - Skyrim modders familiar with SKSE and MinAI
 - Developers who know other game ecosystems and want their DM there too
 - Prompt engineers who want to help shape the DM personality core